Degrees of non-Gorenstein canonical Fano threefolds with Picard number one: Preliminaries

 Let $e_C$ be 1 plus the number of exceptional curves on the minimal resolution of $S_C$.
 Let $g_C$ be the order of the local fundamental group of $S_C$ (see \cite{llm19}*{Example 5.2}).
 Let $j_C$ be the order of the Weil divisor class group of $S_C$ (see \cite{lip69}*{Section 24}).
-We can list them as following.
+These invariants are listed as follows.

 \end{defn}